-The first two stories in a mystery series about Pine County sheriff Ray Douglas, "Trail's End" and "Scavenger Hunt," appeared in the July/Aug 2017 and the Jan/Feb 2018 issues of Alfred Hitchcock's Mystery Magazine, and the third Sheriff Douglas adventure is upcoming at AHMM later this year.
-Also, the second story in a series starring Old West private investigator Will Parker was featured in the 2017 anthology Coast to Coast: Private Eyes, and that story has been selected for inclusion in the 2018 edition of Best American Mystery Stories.
+The first two stories in a mystery series about Pine County sheriff Ray Douglas, "Trail's End" and "Scavenger Hunt," appeared in the July/Aug 2017 and the Jan/Feb 2018 issues of Alfred Hitchcock's Mystery Magazine, and the third Sheriff Douglas adventure is upcoming at AHMM.
+Also, the second story in a series starring Old West private investigator Will Parker was featured in the 2017 anthology Coast to Coast: Private Eyes, and that story was selected for inclusion in the 2018 edition of Best American Mystery Stories.

 In 2006 John signed on with Dogwood Press, which has now published six collections of his short stories: Rainbow's End (2006), Midnight (2008), Clockwork (2010), Deception (2013), Fifty Mysteries: The Angela Files (2014), and Dreamland (2016).
 His seventh book, The Barrens, is scheduled for release in late 2018.